777uliahshafar/windotfiles/Readme.md

 # VS Code Settings
-1. Add the configuration vscode.
+1. Add the configuration vscode to user setting.json.
 Basically, all the setting are synced to your github account.

 1. The path of powershell in vscode located in settings by searching it with terminal.external.windows.